-After interviewing so many Rick Steves guides, it's only right that we now include the recently retired "father of our France tours" — Steve Smith.
+After interviewing so many Rick Steves guides, it's only right that we now include the recently retired "father of our France tours" — Steve.
 Steve began guiding tours with Rick in 1985, and soon became co-author of our France guidebooks, designer of our France tour itineraries, the first operations manager of our tour program, and finally the direct manager/mentor of more than 100 Rick Steves tour guides.

 For many years you've been "Mr. France" at Rick Steves' Europe.
 How did it all begin?